apollo-lang/apollo/doc/lrm.md

 #### Blocks

-A block is a value expression consisting of one or more expressions contained within curly braces.
+A block is a value expression consisting of one or more expressions and is delimited by curly braces.
 The value of a block is the value of its last expression.
 Therefore, the last expression of a block must be a value expression.
 The previous expressions, however, can be a combination of assignment and value expressions.

 Blocks can be used to declare local-scope auxiliary values or functions.
-Consider the two versions of the following functions, which computes the surface area of a cylinder:
+Consider the following two versions of a function that computes the surface area of a cylinder:

-##### One:
+##### One: using a block:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 cylinderArea: (r: Int, h: Int) -> Int = {